Category Archives: Reuss Royals

 • Baron Heinrich von Saalburg (1875 – 1954), married Margarethe Groenwoldt, no children

 Heinrich XXVII studied at the Witzum Gymnasium (in the German education system the most advanced of the three types of German secondary schools) in Dresden, Kingdom of Saxony, now in the German state of Saxony.
 From 1879 – 1880, he studied at the University of Bonn and the University of Leipzig.
 After completing his studies, Heinrich XXVII joined the Prussian Army as an officer of the Hussar Regiment of the Life Guards.
 He later became a captain and led the squadron.
-Heinrich XXVII retired from active duty in 1891 and was taken over into the officers à la suite, princes and generals who were given a special honor.
-He was entitled to wear a regimental uniform but otherwise had no official position.
+Heinrich XXVII retired from active duty in 1891 and was given the honor of wearing a regimental uniform but had no official position.
 In 1911, he was given the unpaid honorary title of General of the Cavalry.
 During World War I, Heinrich XXVII was assigned to the general command of the XI Army Corps of the German Army.

 On November 11, 1884, Heinrich XXVII married Princess Elise of Hohenlohe-Langenburg, the daughter of Hermann, 6th Prince of Hohenlohe-Langenburg and Princess Leopoldine of Baden.
 Elise’s paternal grandmother was Princess Feodora of Leiningen, the half-sister of Queen Victoria of the United Kingdom.
 Heinrich XXVII and Elise had five children: